Capacity planning: Strategies

-Capacity
+Time-scale

+One simple model distinguishes between short-, mid-, and long-term capacity planning (operational, tactical, and strategical, respectively).
+These range from a few days to many years in the future.

+Measurement

 In the context of systems engineering, capacity planning is used during system design and system performance monitoring....

 Capacity planning is long-term decision that establishes a firm's overall level resources.
 It extends over a time horizon long enough to obtain resources.
 Capacity decisions affect the production lead time, customer responsiveness, operating cost and company ability to compete.
 Inadequate capacity planning can lead to the loss of the customer and business.
 Excess capacity can drain the company's resources and prevent investments into more lucrative ventures.
 The question of when capacity should be increased and by how much are the critical decisions.
 Failure to make these decisions correctly can be especially damaging to the overall performance when time delays are present in the system.

 Capacity – available or required?

 From a scheduling perspective it is very easy to determine how much capacity (or time) will be required to manufacture a quantity of parts.
 Simply multiply the standard cycle time by the number of parts and divide by the part or process OEE %.

 If production is scheduled to produce 500 pieces of product A on a machine having a cycle time of 30 seconds and the OEE for the process is 85%, then the time to produce the parts would be calculated as follows: